ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

 Customizing Ionic With Sass
 ====

-The core of Ionic's CSS is built using [Sass](http://sass-lang.com/), which essentially makes it easier to manage large scale CSS projects.
+The core of Ionic's CSS is built using [Sass](http://sass-lang.com/).

-Sass is a pretty powerful tool and we made sure to leverage its [variables](http://sass-lang.com/guide#variables) feature.
-What this means to you is that you can easily achieve your desired theme by modifying existing Ionic Sass variables which we've made easily customizable.
+One thing that makes Sass such a powerful tool is its [variables](http://sass-lang.com/guide#variables) feature.
+By modifying existing Ionic Sass variables, you can easily achieve your desired theme.

-Out of the box Ionic already comes with a complete CSS stylesheet already built from our default Sass files.
-If you have very little to customize it might be better just stick with the default CSS file and override a few  properties.
-However, if you've got big plans for your theme, and/or your app will be a large project, then we highly recommend using the power of Sass to simplify development.
+Ionic already comes with a complete CSS stylesheet built from our default Sass files, so if you have little to customize, it is probably better to stick with the default CSS file and override the few properties you need.
+However, if you have big plans for your theme and/or your app will be a large project, then we highly recommend leveraging the power of Sass to simplify development.

 ## Install or Upgrade Sass